 ABA today urged the Consumer Financial Protection Bureau to extend the compliance date for all provisions of its final rule governing short-term, small-dollar loans.

 Browsing: Small-dollar credit

-In a letter to the FDIC today, ABA called on the agency to rescind its 2013 guidance on direct deposit advance services.
+In a comment letter to the FDIC today, the American Bankers Association reiterated its call for the agency to rescind its 2013 guidance on direct deposit advance services.

 The FDIC is seeking public feedback on the steps it can take to encourage FDIC-supervised banks to offer small-dollar credit products to meet the needs of consumers, the agency announced today.

 The Consumer Financial Protection Bureau expects to delay the compliance date and revisit certain provisions of its small-dollar lending rule.

 The share of U.S. households that are unbanked continued falling in 2017, reaching 6.5 percent, according to the FDIC’s biennial survey of unbanked and underbanked households released today.
 Representing the lowest rate yet recorded by the FDIC survey, the drop is attributed to improvements in the socioeconomic circumstances of U.S. households.
 However, the survey also

 The Treasury Department today issued a long-awaited report recommending changes to laws and regulations affecting nonbank financial providers and the broader fintech environment.

 Twelve House Republicans today urged the FDIC and the Federal Reserve to follow the OCC’s lead by encouraging banks to return to the small-dollar loan market.